Fan-Karwanta/fan_sushi/README.md

 You can clone this or fork this Repository.
 Just credit the rightful owner.

-PS: This is just s frontend website, it doesn't have backend functionalities yet.
+This is just s frontend website, it doesn't have backend functionalities yet.

 By Fan Karwanta.